staneuski/turboCharger/README.md

 # turboCharger
-Caluetes parameters of turbocharger using 0D method
+Caluculates parameters of turbocharger using 0D method

 **Currently in work**